-Why do people search for or are interested in the subject of “supernatural powers”?
+Why are people interested in the subject of "supernatural powers"?

-And that’s precisely why I think it’s so important to express this truth out loud: If Uri Geller tries to promote spiritual or “supernatural” ideas, and chooses to use tricks to prove those ideas, he is essentially producing the same thing he purports to free the world from: lies.
+And that's precisely why I think it's so important to express this truth out loud.
+When Uri Geller tries to promote spiritual or “supernatural” ideas, and chooses to use tricks to prove those ideas, he is essentially producing the same thing he pretends to free the world from: lies.

-I do not pretend to know a higher “truth” than others and I do not display, even as a master of the senses or a mentalist, supernatural forces.
-I let people watch the phenomena I present and know that these are illusions – That I use natural means to create a supernatural experience.
+I do not pretend to know a higher "truth" than others and I do not display, even as a mentalist, any supernatural forces.
+I let people watch the phenomena I present and let them know that these are illusions.
+It is important for me to emphasize that I use natural means to create a supernatural experience for them.

-And to you Mr. Geller, dear Uri, if by any chance you came to read this, know that I have no personal interest against you.
+As to Mr. Geller, dear Uri, if by any chance you came to read this, know that I have no personal grudge and nothing against you.
 On the contrary.
-It’s for your benefit.
-Isn’t it time you aspired to live with the truth?
+It's for your benefit.
+That's the truth!